 - Residency requirement: None

-The Cyprus Golden Visa is one of the few immigration programs offering permanent residency status in the European Union through investment.
+The Cyprus Golden Visa is one of the few immigration programs offering permanent residency status in the EU through investment.

 With a property investment of €300,000 and a 3-year fixed bank deposit of €30,000, investors can become lawful permanent residents with the option to apply for citizenship by naturalization after seven years of continuous residence.

-The country offers great healthcare, educational systems, and an excellent quality of life.
+The country offers excellent healthcare, educational systems, and quality of life.
 It is also one of the visas with the fastest processing times, around 2 months for permanent residency applications.

 - Minimum investment: $800,000 in a Targeted Employment Area (TEA) or $1,050,000 in other areas